Getting to Know Your Neighborhood: Brookline Village

 312 Washington St.

 Since 1970, the Mallios family has been serving up Greek-style pizza in the heart of Brookline Village.
 “Ninety-nine point nine percent of my customers are repeats: local residents and Brookline High School teachers and students, including the ones who cut class for a slice,” says owner Ernie Mallios.
-The restaurant’s artwork is minimal, but what is there is represents the Mallios family’s heritage and hobbies.
-Paintings of Greek buildings hang alongside Ernie’s sons’ fishing trophies, and a 150-gallon fish tank anchors the front counter.
-Many customers choose to carry out or order online but there is ample seating inside.
-Be sure to try one of the specialty pizzas, like the Pizza Aleco with shaved steak, sautéed onions and peppers, and chopped garlic.
+The restaurant’s artwork is minimal, but what is there represents the Mallios family’s heritage and hobbies.
+Paintings of Greek buildings hang alongside a mounted swordfish, and a 150-gallon fish tank anchors the front counter.
+Many customers choose to carry out or order online, but there is ample seating inside.
+Be sure to try one of the specialty pizzas, like the Alfredo pizza with broccoli, grilled chicken, and Alfredo sauce.
 You’ll be glad you did.

 320 Washington St.

-Wow Barbecue, a food truck serving authentic Chinese barbecue (food on a stick) has now expanded to include two brick-and-mortar restaurants, one in Malden and one in Brookline Village.
-The restaurants, named Wu-Er by Wow Barbecue, seek to bring Chinese culture and cuisine to the Boston area by offering a comprehensive menu of traditional Chinese street cuisine.
-Wu-Er specializes in skewers—meat or vegetables doused in cumin and cooked over a gas grill with volcano rocks to preserve the signature smoky flavor of the cuisine, which traditionally is cooked over a charcoal grill.
-The restaurant offers two dozen specialty skewers, ranging from basics like chicken or beef served with Thai chili, dill yogurt, and carrot hummus to more unique offerings like lamb kidney, squid, quail egg, and chicken gizzards.
-We-Er’s menu also includes soups, Asian fusion tapas-style small plates, and entrees, including behemoth “plates for two.”
+Wow Barbecue began life as a food truck serving authentic Chinese barbecue (food on a stick) before expanding into two brick-and-mortar restaurants, one in Providence, R.I., the other in Brookline Village.
+The restaurants dish up a comprehensive menu of traditional Chinese street cuisine, with an emphasis on skewers.
+Featuring meat or vegetables doused in cumin, the skewers, traditionally cooked over a charcoal grill, here are cooked over a gas grill with volcano rocks to preserve the signature smoky flavor of the cuisine.
+Wow offers two dozen specialty skewers, ranging from basics like chicken or beef served with Thai chili, dill yogurt, and carrot hummus to more unique offerings like lamb kidney, squid, quail egg, and chicken gizzards.
+The menu also includes soups, Asian fusion tapas-style small plates, and entrées, including behemoth “plates for two.”

 Public Library of Brookline